babarrett/qmk_firmware/users/dennytom/chording_engine/README.md

 Notice that the sequences are not defined by the *keys* you press but by the *keycodes* that get intercepted.
 The length of the sequence must be equal to the maximum (defined in `keyboard.inc`), if you want it to be shorter than the defined maximum, you have to pad it with zeros.
 Currently, the timeout for the leader sequence refreshes after each key pressed.
 If the sequence is not in the database, nothing will happen.

+### Tests

+In my keymap folder (for now) are automated tests.
+I tried to use a ready test framework but struggled so I wrote something tiny based on the minunit test framework and pyexpander.
+Sadly, I didn't write the tests from the beginning,  so I am not 100% confident in the stability of the system, but at least I should have a full coverage.
+If you have any recommendations on how to improve these, I am listening.

 ## Caveats